Diabolo (manga): Release

 Diabolo was written and illustrated by twin sisters Kei Kusunoki and Kaoru Ohashi, and 3 volumes were published by Shueisha from 2001 to 2003.
-It is published in French by Soleil, and was published in English by Tokyopop in Northern America.
+It is published in French by Soleil, and was published in English first by Tokyopop in Northern America, and then it was later re-released by Digital Manga Publishing in 2012.

 Reception

 Liana Cooper of Anime News Network criticised the first volume for being episodic.
 However she felt it started off "pretty exciting".
 In Manga:The Complete Guide Jason Thompson described the "visuals and action scenes are weak".